 Knocking a tooth completely out of its socket can be an extremely distressing experience for people of all ages, although this issue is quite common among people who play high-contact sports or have been involved in an accident.
-In some cases, it is possible for the pearly white to become partially dislodged, which can increase the likelihood of resolving the issue.
+In some cases, it is possible to have partially dislodged teeth, which may also be very distressing.

 Teeth that have only come away from the socket slightly are much easier to replant and repair, with timing one of the most important factors to consider when searching for a possible solution.